-The U.S. Embassy in South Africa and Sunshine Cinema are partnering to provide a series of intensive, five-day virtual workshops that train aspiring storytellers in Gauteng in the ability to capture local engaging short films made on their mobile smartphones.
-The workshop is open to journalists, activists, media professionals, local leaders and others who want to tell truthful and valuable stories about their communities, and learn more about how to use those stories for impact.
+The U.S. Embassy in South Africa and Sunshine Cinema are partnering to provide an intensive, five-day virtual workshop that trains aspiring storytellers to develop the ability to capture local engaging short films made on their mobile smartphones.
+The workshop is open to journalists, activists, media professionals, local leaders and others who want to tell truthful and valuable stories about their communities and learn more about how to use those stories for impact.

-– Virtual film screening of The Pushouts: 23 March 2021 (attendance compulsory)
+– Virtual film screening of Tre Maison Dasan: 5 October 2021 (attendance compulsory)

-Specifically, the workshop addresses the following themes in 2-3 hour slots per day:
+– Specifically, the workshop addresses the following themes in 3 hour slots per day from 2pm-5pm SAST:

-Upon completion of the workshop, participants would have each completed a short video portrait about a strong character of their choice by the end of this course, and learnt about impact producing and socially engaging distribution strategies.
+Upon completion of the workshop, participants would have each completed a short video portrait about a strong character of their choice and learned about impact producing and socially engaging distribution strategies.
 The course will help those that already have experience improve their storytelling and technical skills.

 The workshop will be limited to a maximum of 30 participants.
-Participants will be selected based on responses to this survey.
+Participants will be selected based on responses to the application form.
 More detailed responses will accordingly be more competitive.
 Feel free to share the link to this survey if you have a colleague who may be interested in participating.

 between the ages of 21-35 who reside in the Free State and Mpumalanga provinces.